eksime/WSLMenu/README.md

 ## Installation:

-Download an .msi installer from the releases folder.
+Download an .msi installer from the [releases page](https://github.com/eksime/WSLMenu/releases/latest).

 The installer creates two keys under `HKCU\Software\Classes\Directory\Background\shell` to enable the menu entry, no files are created.